12 Email Marketing Automation Workflows (Complete Guide)

 But you can use more than just email—and you definitely should, if you want to remain competitive.

-Use SMS/text messaging.
+Use SMS marketing best practices.
 Retarget on Facebook.
 Do what you need to do to get your message across.

 Just make sure your messaging is integrated and consistent, and your customer relationships will flourish.